Tairovik/personal-site/content/pages/portfolio/project-8.md

       The account & team pages for the users of the platform, where they can organize their data pipes, check their data usage, manage their teams, and integrate the data sources with other instances.

+      They were designed to help our users recognize & diagnose everything that is happening with their data.
+Without overwhelming the visual aspect, the minimalism helps us showcase what is of most importance, which helps out users focus on their goals without any distraction.
     type: text_section
   - image_alt: Afdal Analytics Dashbaord
     caption: Dashboard Design